Octavio Medellín

-Octavio Medellín (1907–1999) was a Mexican-American sculptor and artist, most commonly known for his Mexican-influenced artwork in Texas.
-Medellín believed that “sincere art must be elemental and close to the earth,” and he strove to create art influenced by “the common people and everyday life,” not “politics” or “sophisticated ideas.”
-Throughout the 1930s and 1940s, Medellín's work consisted of various paintings and sculptures that are now in an exhibition and digital library in Southern Methodist University's Bywaters Special Collections.
+Octavio Medellín (1907–1999) was a Mexican-American sculptor and teacher, best known for the Mexican-influenced sculptures that he created in Texas in the first half of his career.
+In the 1950s, 1960s, and 1970s, his art became more abstract.

+Medellín wrote that “sincere art must be elemental and close to the earth,” and he strove to create art influenced by “the common people and everyday life,” not “politics” or “sophisticated ideas.”
+In the 1930s and 1940s, Medellín's work consisted primarily of sculptures and some paintings, many of which are owned by Southern Methodist University's Bywaters Special Collections.

 Early life

 Born of the son of an Otomi Indian mine worker in San Luis Potosi, Mexico in 1907, Medellín's native country was turning violent and riots were erupting more frequently than before.
 The violent chaos of the revolution in his country caused his family to relocate several times before they would eventually settle in to San Antonio, Texas in 1920.
 Before moving to San Antonio, Medellín had demonstrated an intriguing passion for the arts when he was able to attend school at the age of 11.
 Medellín's father had been reported to have been imprisoned during their time in Mexico but was released as the fighting began to dwindle.
 Due to this, it remains a mystery as to why Medellín's father had returned to Mexico, where he would tragically die by the same forces of the revolution that caused him to move his family to San Antonio.

 After hearing the news of his father's death, Medellín would take on several odd jobs in order to provide for his family.
-Shortly after, Medellín would attend the San Antonio Art Institute to pursue a career in art with other well-known Hispanic artists such as José Arpa and Xavier Gonzales.
+Shortly after, Medellín would attend the San Antonio Art Institute to pursue a career in art with other well-known Mexican artists such as José Arpa and Xavier Gonzales.
 He later moved in 1928 to continue his art studies at the Chicago Art Institute.
 A year into his college education in 1929, he returned to his native country to start a two-year study of Mexico's art, style, customs, and history.
 Medellín traveled "throughout the Gulf Coast, including the Yucatan" and explored the various talent and art created by the rural areas and the many "ancient ruins and sculpture of the Mayan and Toltec Indians."
-On his voyage, he met and became lifetime friends with painter, Carlos Mérida, up until Mérida's death.
-It was throughout this time Medellín was heavily inspired by his discoveries of the art that defined his heritage and helped him create a myriad of his own artworks.
+On his voyage, he met and became lifetime friends with the painter Carlos Mérida.
+During this period, Medellín was deeply inspired of the Mexican art (both ancient and modern) that helped him define his heritage and that enabled him to create his own artworks.